Local-to-Global Entanglement Dynamics by Periodically Driving Impurities: End Matter

 \makeatletter

 {S\arabic{figure}}

-This Supplemental Material contains a number of Appendices with technical details supporting the results presented in the main text: \begin{enumerate} \item In Appendix~\ref{App:floquetham}, we include the analytical derivation of the Floquet Hamiltonian and its spectrum for a harmonically driven impurity. \item In Appendix~\ref{App:schriefferwolff}, we use the Floquet Hamiltonian derived in Appendix~\ref{App:floquetham} to demonstrate that the effective low-energy dynamics in the high-frequency limit is governed by local perturbations around the impurity. \item Appendix~\ref{App:geometricfloquethtoery} provides a brief introduction of the Kato Hamiltonian and average energy operator and presents the application of these concepts to our models. \item In Appendix~\ref{App:mpscalculations}, we reveal that the non-heating phase is characteristic of an effective local quench, exhibiting periodic partial revivals. \item Finally, Appendix~\ref{App:nonhermitianfloquet} demonstrates that the local-to-global entanglement dynamics persists even for a non-Hermitian driven impurity, which has an enriched phase diagram with an additional spontaneous parity-time symmetry breaking transition. \end{enumerate}
+This Supplemental Material contains a number of Appendices with technical details supporting the results presented in the main text: \begin{enumerate} \item Appendix \ref{APP:driven_SSH} delineates the entanglement dynamics of the SSH model subject to a locally driven impurity, revealing a richer dynamical phase diagram structure compared to the gapless case. \item Appendix~\ref{App:geometricfloquettheory} establishes the formal framework of the Kato Hamiltonian and average energy operator and presents the application of these concepts to our models. \item In Appendix~\ref{App:mpscalculations}, we reveal that the non-heating phase is characteristic of an effective local quench, exhibiting periodic partial revivals and logarithmic temporal growth. \item Appendix~\ref{App:nonhermitianfloquet} demonstrates that the local-to-global entanglement dynamics persists even for a non-Hermitian driven impurity, which has an enriched phase diagram with an additional spontaneous parity-time symmetry breaking transition. \item Appendix~\ref{App:universality} demonstrates the universality of the entanglement transition at $T_\ast = \pi$ by showing that it persists across qualitatively different impurity configurations, including hopping, double, and single impurities. \item Appendix \ref{APP:MPS_backup} details the numerical protocols of our MPS simulation, justifying our parameter choices and establishing the numerical stability of our results. \item In Appendix~\ref{App:floquetham}, we include the analytical derivation of the Floquet Hamiltonian and its spectrum for a harmonically driven impurity. \item In Appendix~\ref{App:schriefferwolff}, we use the Floquet Hamiltonian derived in Appendix~\ref{App:floquetham} to demonstrate that the effective low-energy dynamics in the high-frequency limit is governed by local perturbations around the impurity. \end{enumerate}